0

 There has long been concerns over the use of anti-anxiety medications (as well as many other mental health medications) and the severity of their side effects - namely, do the side effects end up making things worse for the person taking them?
 In this case, benzodiazepines were studies - via self report, which has limitations, to see whether this was the case.

 Do the pros outweigh the cons?
-In this case, the answer is likely no, and in fact, the cons outweigh the pros.
+In this case, the answer is likely no — and in fact, the cons may well outweigh the pros.

 Benzodiazepines have side effects such as: